Jun Chen

 Presentations: City University of Hong Kong, Singapore Management University, Southern Methodist University, the 2022 Financial Management Association Meetings in Atlanta, the 14th Annual Hedge Fund Conference in Paris, the 2023 Finance Down Under Conference in Melbourne, the 2023 Midwest Finance Association Meetings in Chicago, and the 2023 SGF Conference in Zurich

-We examine the value of skilled immigrants in finance by exploiting two natural experiments.
+Abstract: We examine the value of skilled immigrants in finance by exploiting two natural experiments.
 We find that hedge fund management companies that secure more H-1B visas in random lotteries deliver higher alphas, Sharpe ratios, and information ratios.
 Moreover, an unexpected reduction in the H-1B quota undermined the performance of hedge funds that were dependent on H-1B workers.
 The superior performance of funds with high H-1B visa allocations can be attributed to highly-educated, well-paid, and motivated H-1B workers with quantitative skills.
 H-1B workers add value by helping hedge funds overcome capacity constraints, arbitrage prominent stock anomalies, and develop distinctive investment strategies.

 Presentations: 2021 Five Star Workshop

-We study how intellectual property (IP) protection impacts local firms' innovation incentives and patenting strategies.
+Abstract: We study how intellectual property (IP) protection impacts local firms' innovation incentives and patenting strategies.
 Exploiting the staggered establishment of specialized IP courts across Chinese regions, we show that strengthening IP protection leads to higher R&D investments but lower patenting activities.
 Higher litigation risk from disclosing inventions seems to dominate the benefit of stronger protections gained from patenting.
 Consistent with this explanation, we find that firms reduce patenting mainly in technology fields where their industry rivals have previously patented.
 Overall, our findings suggest that enhancing IP protection encourages more innovation efforts, possibly in uncharted technology areas.

 Publications in Math